alexcg1/my-first-jina-app/chapters/all_in_one.md

 If you look at `startrek_tng.csv` you'll see it's just one big text file.
 Our Flow will process it into something more suitable for Jina, which is handled by the Pods in the Flow.
 Each Pod performs a different task.

-In Jina 101, we discussed [Documents and Chunks](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#document--chunk).
+Jina 101, discusses [Documents and Chunks](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#document--chunk).
 In our indexing Flow, we:

 * Break our giant text file into sentences.
-We'll regard each sentence as a Document (For simplicity, each Document has only one Chunk, containing the same sentence as the Document)
+We'll regard each sentence as a Document (For simplicity in this example, one sentence = one Document = one Chunk)
 * Encode each sentence, as a Chunk, into a vector (in this case, using a Pod which specifies `distilbert` from the [🤗Transformers library](https://huggingface.co/transformers))
 * Build indexes for each Chunk and Document for fast lookup
 * Store the vectors in our indexes